wmbrown18/TwitterFingerz/READme.md

 Software Description
 -The page will constantly update with tweets.
-Tweets are displayed in string JSON format.
+Tweets are displayed in string JSON format and converted and displayed nicely.
 -This stream is streaming all of the tweets that are from the Twitter Account of several finincial tweeters given to us.
 -Right now the stream returns

 	Tweets created by the user
-	Replies to any Tweet created by the user
 	Manual replies, created without pressing a reply button (e.g. “@twitterapi I agree”).
+	Stock symbols associated with tweets

 ****NOTES****
-Note: When you want to add another you must first get the userID from gettwitterid.com.
-Then add to the "$Usertofollow" variable in StreamAccess.php file
-Note: We realize that this project only needs to get original tweets from users, and not mentions.
-We included this example of the stream to show that we have made progress in being able to connect to the
-	 Twitter Streaming API and gather data.
+Note: Adding users to our account list needs to be fixed
+	  Stream will print empty tweets on occasion